c4arl0s/Ch43_GrandCentralDispatch/README.md

 - It does exist two kinds of priorities: DISPATCH_QUEUE_PRIORITY_HIGH and DISPATCH_QUEUE_PRIORITY_LOW.
 - The queue is then passed to the dispatch_async() function, along with the block of code that comes after.
 - GCD takes the entire block and passes it to a background thread, where it will be executed one step at a time, just as when it was running in the main thread.
+- Notice the variable startTime just before the block is created and then use its value at the end of the block, This doesnt seem to make sense.
+### - If a block accesses any variable from the "the outside" during its execution, then some special setup happens when the block is created, allowing the block acces to those variables.
+- The values contained by such variables will either be duplicated (if they are plain C types such as int or float) or retained (if they are pointers to objects) so that the valuyes they contain can be used inside the block.
+- When dispatch_async is called in the second line of doWork:, and the block shown in the code is created, startime is actually sent a retain message, whose return value is assigned to what is essentially a new static variable with the same name (starTime) inside the block.
+- The startTime variable needs to be static inside the block.

 # Don’t Forget That Main Thread